2. Tools of the trade

 Searching the Web for information is a basic skill for Web authors.
 You have been introduced to the activity here because it is one of the most necessary tools in your project toolkit.

 Do you markup on a Windows computer?
 You also have a good range of choices for free HTML editors.
 I have used Textpad for years and made it a required download for my in-person Web Sys course at the University of Texas for years.
 It is described below.

 This information on downloading and setting up TextPad on your home computer expands on the information in Lesson 1.
 TextPad is required for the course.

-TextPad Complete Kit is a zipped file containing a free trial-ware version of Textpad and the required WebSys clip libraries.
-The same kit may be downloaded in Lesson 1.
+The TextPad Download is a zipped file containing a free trial-ware version of Textpad.

 Please follow these tested directions:

 Use the Help system and practice using the "WebDNA-HTML Tags" clip library.

 I have been teaching with TextPad for about five years and hear from students several semesters after class about how useful TextPad is on their nonstudent Web projects.